Darkhan (city): Culture

-In addition, the city hosts the Museum of Darkhan-Uul.
+In addition, the city hosts the Museum of Darkhan-Uul Province.
 This museum, also called the Traditional Museum of Folk Art, contains a collection of archaeological findings, traditional clothing, religious artifacts, and taxidermy.

 The city has a monument to the horse-head fiddle (morin khuur), the national emblematic instrument of Mongols.

 Education

 Darkhan is the second largest educational center in Mongolia, making the educational level of the city's population very high.
 Hundreds of students come to Darkhan from other parts of Mongolia to study.
 Currently in Darkhan Uul Aimag there are 10 higher education institutions, 25 secondary schools, 14 kindergartens, the Institute of Management and Development, the Regional Business Development Center and the Plant Science and Agricultural Training Research Institute.

+Politics

+Darkhan houses the Ministry of Food, Agriculture and Light Industry.

+Infrastructure

+The city is powered by the Darkhan Thermal Power Plant.
+Waste water is treated at the Darkhan Wastewater Treatment Plant before being discharged to the nearby river.
+The city is served by the Darkhan General Hospital.